akashjnvlko/unified-computing-interface/README.md

 1. Import the script as a module in your project:

     ```python
-    import distributed_computation
+    import uci
     ```

 2. Call the `deploy` function, passing the name of the code file to be executed:

     ```python
-    distributed_computation.deploy("code_file.py")
+    uci.deploy("code_file.py")
     ```

-3. Monitor the progress of the distributed computation and retrieve the output files from the cluster.
+3. Monitor the progress of the UCI computation and retrieve the output files from the cluster.

 ---

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.
+Follow the guidelines provided in the repository for contributing.

 ---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
+You are free to use, modify, and distribute the code in accordance with the terms of the license.

 ---